3wweiweiwu/recordwright-healing/doc/prompt/element-identification/table-recognition.md

 Click on the first text element located in the table cell where criticality level is categorized as "High" and severity levels is categorized as 'Very High'.
 [Output]
 Output result in JSON format.
 targetElementId returns id of target element in tag#id format such as "div#100". isTargetMatrixTableGrid returns if target element is in a table, or grid or matrix.
-From table, grid, matrix perspective, isTargetRowHeader returns if element is a row header . isTargetColumnHeader returns if target element is a column header.
 OutMostContainer is the out-most table or grid container for the target element described in test step in tag#id foramt such as div#100.
 Output a JSON result only.
 {
-"isTargetColumnHeader":boolean,
-"isTargetRowHeader":boolean,
 "targetElementId":"",
 "isTargetMatrixTableGrid":boolean,
 "OutMostContainer"string